deltachat/deltachat-pages/en/help.md

 ---

-## What is Delta Chat?
+## Delta Chat?

-Delta Chat is a new chat app that sends messages via e-mails, encrypted if possible, with Autocrypt.
+Chat via messages over e-mail, encrypted if possible (with Autocrypt).
-**You do not have to sign up anywhere, just use your existing e-mail account with Delta Chat.**
+**No registration, just your existing e-mail account and the Delta Chat software.**

-### How can I find people to chat with?
+### Chat with?

-With Delta Chat, you can write to every existing e-mail address - even if the recipient is not using the Delta Chat app.
-No need for the recipient to install the same app as yours, as with other messengers.
+Everyone that has an e-mail address - even if the recipient is not using the Delta Chat app.
+End-to-end encryption to everyone with an Autocrypt capable e-mail program.

-### What are the advantages of Delta Chat compared to other messengers?
+### Advantages?

-- _Independent_ of any company or services. _You_ own your data.
+- _Independent_ of any company or services.
+You own _your_ data.
-- Your data is not saved on a central server unless all users are using the same e-mail servers
+- Your data is not saved on a central server unless all users for some reason are using the same e-mail servers.
-- You do not distribute your address book to anyone.
+- _Your_ address book is not distributed to anyone.
 - _Fast_ by the use of Push-IMAP.
-- _Largest userbase_ - recipients _not_ using Delta Chat can be reached as well.
+- _Largest userbase_ - recipients _not_ using Delta Chat get your messages too.
-- _Compatible_ - not only to itself.
+- _Compatible_ - not only with itself.
 - _Elegant_ and _simple_ user interface.
 - _Distributed_ system.
 - _No Spam_ - only messages of known users are shown by default.